migueloldemburg/git_practice/README.md

 > git clone https://github.com/libgit2/libgit2

-Creates a directory named libgit2, initializes a **.git** directory inside it, pulls down all the data for that repository.
+Creates a directory named libgit2, initializes a **.git** directory inside it, pulls down all the data for that repository

 ## Reseting Files

-> git checkout HEAD file_name
+> git checkout HEAD file_name | git checkout -- file_name

 Restores the file in your working directory to look exactly as it did when you last made a commit.
-Discards changes in the working directory. (often used as *git checkout -- file_name*)
+Discards changes in the working directory

 > git reset HEAD file_name

 Resets the file in the staging area to be the same as the HEAD commit.
-It does not discard file changes from the working directory, it just removes them from the staging area.
+It does not discard file changes from the working directory, it just removes them from the staging area

 > git reset commit_SHA

 Resets to a previous commit, using the first 7 characters of one of the past commit *SHAs* in your Git log.
 The **HEAD** commit has been reassigned.
-You just changed history! *HEAD goes to a previously made commit of your choice.
-Commits after that are no longer part of your project*
+You just changed history!
+HEAD goes to a previously made commit of your choice.
+Commits after that are no longer part of your project

 ## Git Branching